mchenggit/kabanero-event/architecture/README.md

 - Github for source repository
 - Tekton for pipeline

-In order to ensure the design is extensible,  the remainder of this write-up covers more than one development environments, source control repositories, and pipeline technologies, even some may not be in the current Kabanero roadmap.
+In order to ensure the design is extensible,  the remainder of this write-up covers more than one development environments, source control repositories, and pipeline technologies, even though some may not be in the current Kabanero roadmap.

 ## Usage Scenarios